jasonalexander-ja/MiniPOV3/readme.md

 ### Hardware

-Apart from your MiniPOV3 (with the ATTiny2313) your will also need an AVR based Arduino board to upload it code to it, this example uses an Arduino Uno.
+Apart from your MiniPOV3 (with the ATtiny2313) your will also need an AVR based Arduino board to upload it code to it, this example uses an Arduino Uno.

 ### Software
-- [avrdude](https://github.com/avrdudes/avrdude) & [make](https://gnuwin32.sourceforge.net/packages/make.htm) to build the software
+- [make](https://gnuwin32.sourceforge.net/packages/make.htm) to build the software
+- The AVR toolchain:
+  - On Windows, [WinAVR](https://winavr.sourceforge.net/) is useful.
+  - On deb-like Linux:
+    - `sudo apt-get update`
+    - `apt-get sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr avrdude`
+  - On MacOS:
+    - `brew tap osx-cross/avr`
+    - `brew install avr-gcc binutils-avr avr-libc gdb-avr avrdude`
 - [Arduino IDE](https://www.arduino.cc/en/software) to flash your Arduino board with the ArduinoISP firmware